 - Investment Adviser and its principal for alleged failure to adequately disclose conflicts presented by approximately $20 million in inter-fund loans made between certain fund clients.

-- Investment Adviser and its president and CCO for alleged violations of the custody rule, compliance rule, books and records requirements, and the “Safeguards Rule” (Rule 30(a) of Regulation S-P for alleged failure to adopt written policies and procedures reasonably designed to safeguard client information.
+- Investment Adviser and its president and CCO for alleged violations of the custody rule, compliance rule, books and records requirements, and the “Safeguards Rule” (Rule 30(a) of Regulation S-P) for alleged failure to adopt written policies and procedures reasonably designed to safeguard client information.

 Ken holds a Juris Doctor degree from the University of North Carolina at Chapel Hill School of Law.
-He also earned B.S., MBA, and post-graduate degrees in Marketing Management and International Finance from St. John’s University, New York.
+He also earned B.S., MBA, and post-graduate certifications in Marketing Management and International Finance from St. John’s University, New York.
 He completed executive education programs at Georgetown University Law Center (through the SEC) in Securities and Financial Regulation, and at Harvard University, John F. Kennedy School of Government, Executive Education in Strategic Management of Regulatory and Enforcement Agencies.

 Admissions and Certifications